ricmmartins/fasthack-linux/Student/Challenge-04.md

 4. Check if the file `count.bkp` was created
 5. Check if the file `cat-count.log` was created
 6. Confirm if you can see the content of the file `cat-count.log` in reverse order
-7. Validate if you was able to see the content of the file `/etc/selinux/semanage.conf` paged
+7. Validate if you were able to see the content of the file `/etc/selinux/semanage.conf` paged
 8. Check if you can see the biggest file in `/var/log` at the top of the list

 ## Learning Resources